MarijaTakic/QA-Portfolio-MatchIT/Bug reports.md

 1. Click the “+Dodaj oglas” button.

-**Actual result:** Buttons in the "Benefiti" section and words in the "Načini rada" jump out of their frame.
+**Actual result:** Buttons in the "Benefiti" section and words in the "Načini rada" jump out of their sections.

-**Expected result:** All words and buttons should be visible in their frame on any phone/laptop.
+**Expected result:** All words and buttons should be visible in their section on any phone/laptop.

 **Environment:** Chrome browser (Google DevTools) on resolution 320 x 658 (for example  Galaxy S9+).